orassayag/flexbox-learning/README.md

-# CLIENT
+# Flexbox Learning

 Client to be built in November 2018.
-The goal of these project is to try, learn, and practice with flex-box techniques in CSS.
+The goal of these projects is to try, learn, and practice with flex-box techniques in CSS.

 ## Getting Started